MicrosoftDocs/cpp-docs.it-it/docs/standard-library/move-iterator-class.md

 ### <a name="parameters"></a>Parametri

-`right` Iteratore da usare come l'iteratore archiviato.
+*a destra* l'iteratore da utilizzare come l'iteratore archiviato.

 ### <a name="remarks"></a>Note